sak96/sak96.github.io/content/linux-passing-input-the-hard-way.md

 +++
-title = "linux passing input the hard way" date = 2020-07-18 draft = true
+title = "linux passing input the hard way" date = 2020-07-18
 [taxonomies]
 tags = ["story", "linux", "file"] categories = ["stories"]
 +++
-For people familiar with unix philosophy, ["Everything is a file"][everthing_is_file] is common phrase.
+For people familiar with Unix philosophy, ["Everything is a file"][everyting_is_file] is a common phrase.
 Rarely do we get a case to use it in practice.
 This is one of those cases.

 # Problem

-At work a pipeline which had to be run by `End of Day`, got stuck.
-After checking the logs, it looked like it was stuck waiting for a input prompt.
-The Prompts was suppose to be bypassed by setting environment variable.
-But recent changes had introduced a flaw.
+At work, a pipeline that needed to be run by the end of the day got stuck.
+After checking the logs, it appeared to be waiting for an input prompt.
+The prompt was supposed to be bypassed by setting an environment variable, but recent changes had introduced a flaw.

-The patch would take some time and this was a lengthy pipeline.
-So, we had to manually resume it.
-But the prompt was not directly available, as this was a process which was deeply nested within pipeline logic.
+Since the patch would take time and the pipeline was lengthy, we had to manually resume it.
+However, the prompt wasn't directly available because this process was deeply nested within the pipeline logic.

-# Solution in theory
+# Solution in Theory

-"Everything is a file" in unix.
-This includes directories, devices and even process.
+"Everything is a file" in Unix includes directories, devices, and even processes.
-We leverage this fact to provide input to the process.
+We can leverage this fact to provide input to a process.

-Process are directories under `/proc/` directory.
-Pid is unique number assigned to the process.
-These are used to name the process directory.
-Ex: `/proc/1234/` is directory representing process with pid `1234`.

-In each process directory, files opened by the process are stored in `fd/` directory.
+- **Processes are represented by directories under `/proc/`**: Each process has a unique PID which names its directory.
+For example, `/proc/1234/` represents a process with PID 1234.

-File descriptors are numbers assigned to files unique to that process.
-These are used to name the files.
-Ex: `/proc/1234/fd/0` is file associated with file descriptors 0 of process with pid `1234`.
+- **Files associated with processes are stored in the `fd/` subdirectory of each process's directory**: Each file descriptor is assigned a number unique to that process and is used to name the files.
+For example, `/proc/1234/fd/0` corresponds to the standard input or prompt file for the process with PID 1234.

-In normal cases file descriptor one is standard input or the file which is the prompt of the process.
-This was true in our case.
+- **In normal cases, file descriptor 1** (associated with standard input) contains the user's prompt.
+This was applicable in our case.

-*Note*: There are to many interesting thing here to cover but lets concentrate on the solution.

-# Implemented Solution
+# Solution Demonstration

-To demonstrate, let us use `cat` program.
+To demonstrate, let us use the `cat` program.

 1. Run `cat` in a terminal.
-It wait for input.
+It will wait for input.
-1. Run `echo "Hello World" >> "/proc/$(pidof -s cat)/fd/1"` to input to `cat` program.
+2. Use the command `echo "Hello World" >> "/proc/$(pidof -s cat)/fd/1"` to "Hello World" to the `cat` program.

 [everthing_is_file]: https://en.wikipedia.org/wiki/Everything_is_a_file "everything is a file"